Junior (LaFontaines album): Release

-The second official single from Junior was "All In" which dropped on 12 March 2019 and debuted the band's new line up with Jamie Kennan taking lead vocals for the songs' choruses.
+The second official single from Junior was "All In" which dropped on 12 March 2019 and debuted the band's new line up with Jamie Keenan taking lead vocals for the songs' choruses.
 The song was released via SO Recordings also marking the band's first release through the independent label.

 The third single from the album was "Alpha" which released to all platforms on 21 May 2019.
 The song quickly became of the band's most popular songs on streaming service Spotify gaining half a million streams in the first month of its release.

 The album was released on 14 June 2019.